czertyaka/codiri/README.md

 source venv/bin/activate
 ```

-Since we will not return to `venv` anymore, here's how you exit virtual environment when yot're done.
+Since we will not return to `venv` anymore, here's how you exit virtual environment when you're done.
 ```bash
 deactivate
 ```